wichmann-lab/python-psignifit/docs/examples/bias-analysis.md

 well.

+## Summary

-In summary: Use these plots to find if the psychometric functions for the two alternatives in 2AFC differ.
-This should allow you to find the relatively harmless biases in the guessing of observers and the much more harmful biases in true performance.
+Use these plots to find if the psychometric functions for the two alternatives in 2IFC or 2AFC differ.
+This allows to find the relatively harmless biases in the guessing of observers and the much difficult to interpret and deal with "true performance" biases.

-This is especially important as all biases we demonstrated here cannot be detected by looking at the combined psychometric function only.
+This is especially important as all biases we demonstrated here cannot be detected by looking at the combined psychometric function alone.
-In real datsets the biases we demonstrated can be combined.
-Nonetheless the plots of the marginals should allow a separation of the different biases.
+The combined function is the same for all three examples shown here!